 About

-In the fall of 2023, I began a Banting post-doctoral fellowship in the department of sociology at UBC.
-Prior to this, I was a post-doctoral fellow at York university in the department of sociology at Glendon College.
-I completed my PhD at the University of Victoria where I taught courses in both the department of sociology and in the interdisciplinary human dimension of climate change program.
+In late 2023, I began a Banting postdoctoral fellowship in the department of sociology at UBC.
+Prior to this, I was a postdoctoral fellow at York university in the department of sociology at Glendon College.
+I completed my PhD at the University of Victoria (2019) where I taught courses in both the department of sociology and in the interdisciplinary human dimension of climate change program.
 My research is in the field of the sociology of climate change, with a focus on the political economy of energy transition and decarbonization.

 My research includes three streams.